astroming/ComRH/README.md

     main_pred.py, utils.py, models.py

-    We show the training outputs in the folder results, which can confirm our experimental results.
+    results: are the training outputs, which can confirm our experimental results.

 ## NOTE: We have hiden several lines in scripts above and therefore, they are not executed currently!!!